godotengine/godot-docs/tutorials/3d/high_dynamic_range.rst

 camera rendering transform to the scene data, and the output would be ready for display on a particular display type.

-Computer Displays
+Computer displays
 -----------------

 Almost all displays require a nonlinear encoding for the code values sent to them.
-The display in turn, using it's unique transfer characteristic, "decodes" the code value into linear light ratios of output, and projects the ratios out of the uniquely coloured lights at each reddish, greenish, and blueish emission site.
+The display in turn, using it's unique transfer characteristic, "decodes" the code value into linear light ratios of output, and projects the ratios out of the uniquely colored lights at each reddish, greenish, and blueish emission site.

 For a majority of computer displays, the specifications of the display are